 The programs highlighted below include only some of HUD's mechanisms for providing safe and affordable housing.
-Many of HUD's other programs, including public and tribal housing, housing choice vouchers, project-based Section 8, and multifamily assisted housing, also spend funds on lead hazard identification and control.
+Many of HUD's other programs, including public and tribal housing, housing choice vouchers, projectbased Section 8, and multifamily assisted housing, also spend funds on lead hazard identification and control.
 Further, HUD's work also supports and complements other programs and departments across the federal government (e.g., CDC, EPA, HHS, USDA, DOE).
 For more information on why support for all federal healthy homes programming is critical, please see NCHH's other agency fact sheets.

 Ğ S, OLHCHH Office of Lead Hazard Control and Healthy Homes Supports state and local programs to reduce lead hazards from paint, dust, and soil in homes.
 Enforces the Lead Safe Housing Rule and other regulations, together with program offices.
 Ensures disclosure of known lead during rent or sale.
-FY19 funding was \$279 million , the highest appropriation for this office to date.
+FY22 funding was \$415 million , the highest appropriation for this office to date.
 HUD estimates that 265,000 more children would have been lead poisoned in 2010 without OLHCHH actions to control hazards in homes.
 Removing lead paint hazards from older housing provides a \$1.39 return for every \$1 invested .
 CDBG Community Development Block Grants Many states and localities use these funds to provide match funding for HUD lead and healthy homes grants and for making affordable homes lead- safe when rehabilitating them.
-FY19 funding was \$3.3 billion , level with FY18.
-(FY18-19 represent the highest appropriations since 2011.)
-FY17 grants funded rehabilitation, construction, or modernization to almost 71,000 households, including over 2,000 abatements, 7,500 interim control interventions, 61,000 instances of lead-safe work practices, 1,800 energy efficiency improvements, and 2,600 individual lead screenings.
+FY22 funding was \$3.3 billion.
+FY19 grants funded rehabilitation, construction, or modernization to over 63,000 households, including over 4,000 lead hazard control activities, 1,300 energy efficiency improvements, and 9,400 individual lead screenings.
 HOME HOME Investment Partnership Program HOME grants to state and localities are used for building, buying, and rehabilitating affordable housing .
-FY19 funding was \$1.25 billion.
-HOME funds have rehabilitated over 540,000 units and built another 325,000.
-National Center for April 2019.
-For references, other feder ral agency fact sheets, additional

-National Center for HEALTHY HOUSING April 2019.
-For references, other federal agency fact sheets, additional healthy homes information, and to learn how you can engage your members of Congress on these vital issues...
+FY22 funding was \$1.5 billion , representing the highest appropriation for this program since 2011.
+HOME funds have rehabilitated over 560,000 units and built another 340,000.
+National Center for April 2022.
+For references, other feder healthy homes information, and to lear ral agency fact sheets, additional rn how you can engage your members healthy homes information, and to learn how you can engage your members of Congress on these vital issues...